Autodesk-AutoCAD/AutoLispExt/DevREADME.md

 npm run test
 ```

+### Profile the performence issue
+For the performence issue of vscode extension, see wiki page https://github.com/microsoft/vscode-wiki/blob/master/Performance-Issues.md

 ### The following steps require access to Autodesk network resources and therefore can only be done by Autodesk employees

 ## NPM settings